Schema Markup Generator (JSON-LD)

 Use cases

-- An SEO consultant generates Article schema for a client's blog to get posts indexed in Google's Top Stories carousel and earn expanded search listings with author and date information.
+- Generate Article schema for a blog so posts are eligible for Top Stories and earn expanded listings with author and date info.

-- A Shopify store owner creates Product schema for their best-selling items, adding structured pricing and review data that triggers star ratings and price badges in Google Shopping results.
+- A Shopify store needs Product schema with pricing and review data to trigger star ratings in Google Shopping results.

 Frequently Asked Questions